BackScriptMaster/QuinDDev/README.md

-# Hi there! 👋 I'm JDQScriptMaster.
+# Hi there! 👋 I'm JDQScriptMaster

+---

+## About Me

 - 👀 I'm passionate about backend development.
-- 🌱 Currently, I'm immersed in the worlds of Spring Boot and Django, honing my skills.
+- 🌱 Currently, I'm immersed in the worlds of Ruby, continuously honing my skills.
 - 💞️ Open to collaborating on exciting open-source projects revolving around web development.
 - 📫 Reach me at: [JDQDeveloper@outlook.com](mailto:JDQDeveloper@outlook.com)